tanujdargan/ichichatbot-heroku/README.md

 # ichichatbot-heroku
-repository responsible for the heroku deployment
+This repository is a modded version tailored towards Heroku Deployment. |
+You can find the original repository here: https://github.com/tanujdargan/chatbot-ichi